Clare Hall, Cambridge

-Clare Hall is a constituent college of the University of Cambridge, England.
+Clare Hall is a constituent college of the University of Cambridge.
 Founded in 1966 by Clare College, Clare Hall is a college for advanced study, admitting only postgraduate students alongside postdoctoral researchers and fellows.
 It was established to serve as an Institute of Advanced Studies and has slowly grown and developed into a full constituent college.
+It is a registered charity.

-Clare Hall is one of the smallest colleges with 200 graduate students, but around 125 Fellows, making it the highest Fellow to Student ratio at Cambridge University.
+Clare Hall is one of the smallest colleges with around 250 graduate students, but around 125 fellows, making it the highest ratio of fellows to students at the University of Cambridge.
 Notwithstanding its small size, the college is also notable for its high number of Nobel Laureate affiliates.
-Clare Hall maintains many Cambridge traditions including formal hall and the tutorial system.
+Clare Hall maintains many Cambridge traditions including formal halls and the tutorial system.

 History

-Clare Hall was founded by Clare College (which had previously been known as "Clare Hall" from 1338 to 1856) as a centre for advanced study, but was also intended to become a social group of men and women with their families that would include graduate students studying for higher degrees in the university, research fellows working at post-doctoral level, permanent fellows holding faculty or research posts in the university, and visiting fellows on leave from universities around the world.
+Clare Hall was founded by Clare College (which had previously been known as "Clare Hall" from 1338 to 1856) as an Institute for Advanced Study.
+The intention was to become a social group of men and women, with accommodation for their families.
+The proposal was directed at graduate students studying for higher degrees in the university, research fellows working at post-doctoral level, permanent fellows holding faculty or research posts in the university, and visiting fellows on leave from universities around the world.

 After Clare College decided to establish this new centre in January 1964, the initial planning was carried through by a small group of fellows of the college chaired by the Master, Sir Eric Ashby.
 It was soon agreed that the new centre would be called Clare Hall, the ancient name by which the college itself had been known for more than five hundred years until the mid-19th century.
 Clare Hall maintains close ties with Clare College, sharing some facilities and annual events.

 The Institute of Advanced Studies at the University of Bologna is so far the only institution abroad explicitly modelled upon Clare Hall.